Miracles

 There is no suggestion that the sceptics have less faith in the omnipotence of God.
 Moreover, the sceptical religious may continue with rites where they believe that inward grace is received due to physical ceremony (ex opere operato), which atheists would describe as superstitious.

 Whether atheist or not, it is impossible to explain miracles which, by definition, are beyond our understanding.
-Having said that, whatever overlapping or blurred explanations we may choose, there is no doubt about the importance of these events.
+That said, whatever overlapping or blurred explanations we may choose, there is no doubt about the importance of these events.

 Interpretations